fumio125/fumio125.github.io/content/publication/2016_icb_makihara/index.md

 ---
-title: 'Spectral sensitivity estimation with an uncalibrated diffraction grating'
+title: 'Gait Collector: An automatic gait data collection system in conjunction with an experience-based long-run exhibition'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Lilika Makabe
+  - Yasushi Makihara
-  - Hiroaki Santo
+  - Takuhiro Kimura
   - admin
-  - Michael S. Brown
+  - Ikuhisa Mitsugami
+  - Masataka Niwa
+  - Chihiro Aoki
+  - Atsuyuki Suzuki
+  - Daigo Muramatsu
-  - Yasuyuki Matsushita
+  - Yasushi Yagi

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2025-10-19T00:00:00Z'
+date: '2016-06-13T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).